bitcraze/bitcraze-website/src/tutorials/developing.md

 {% endsi_intro %}

 {% si_step clean %}
-Locate the "Make target" tab on the right side at the top.
+Locate the "Make target" tab on the right side at the top (or bottom left if you are using an older VM).
 Expand "crazyflie-firmware" and double click "clean"
 {% img Project explorer; medium; /images/getting-started/eclipse-make-target.png %}